 Collapsible steering columns are designed to minimize injury during head-on collisions, where the force of impact would throw the driver toward the steering wheel.
-Traditional steering columns feature a long steel shaft connecting the wheel to the steering gear box.
-In serious front-on collisions where the driver is propelled forward and the steering column is pushed backwards, there is a risk that the driver will be impaled.
+Traditional steering columns feature a long steel shaft connecting the wheel to the steering gearbox.
+In serious front-on collisions where the driver is propelled forward and the steering column is pushed backward, there is a risk that the driver will be impaled.

 Collapsible steering columns are not made of a single steel shaft but rather two “sleeves” secured with bearings to form a long shaft.
 During a front-on collision, the steering column will collapse in on itself like a telescope, rather than impaling the driver.

 Increased fuel tank integrity